 In recent exhibitions and texts, the artist Simon Dybbroe Møller has argued that photography as such has ceased to exist and is now solely a reference point.
 An already ancient technique, an abstract term that we apply to stuff, a thing that we carry around with us and relate everything to.
 A visual essay comprised of artworks alongside arcane artifacts, Mercury discusses images and objects and routines that are not photography but are photography-like.
 It considers how we look at the world around us, and how we perceive history and our material world through the lens of technological development.
 And specifically, how already obsolete or moribund technologies colour our relationship to now.

-Post Brothers is a curator at Kunstverein München.
-He has curated exhibitions and lectured in Poland, Mexico, Canada, the United States, Portugal, Denmark, Greece, Estonia, Germany, Austria, Lithuania, Italy, Finland, Belgium, Latvia, The Netherlands, and China.
+Post Brothers has curated exhibitions and projects in Poland, Mexico, Canada, the United States, Portugal, Denmark, Greece, Estonia, Germany, Austria, Lithuania, Italy, Finland, Belgium, Latvia, The Netherlands, and China.
+Previously, he was curator at Kunstverein München (2016-2019).
 His essays and articles have been published in Annual Magazine, the Baltic Notebooks of Anthony Blunt, Cura, Fillip, Kaleidoscope, Mousse, Nero, Art Papers, Pazmaker, Punkt, and Spike Art Quarterly, as well as in numerous artist publications and exhibition catalogues.
-Born in Los Angeles in 1984, Post studied at Emily Carr Institute for Art and Design in Vancouver (BFA, 2006), and at California College of Arts in San Francisco (MA in Curatorial Practices, 2009).
-Post lives between Munich and Kolonia Koplany, a small village in Eastern Poland.
+He lives in Kolonia Koplany, a village near Bialystok, Poland.

 Simon Dybbroe Møller is interested in how we change media and how media changes us.
 His work tests the relationship between essential sensate qualities and the evolution of communication.
 Dybbroe Møller has had solo exhibitions at Contemporary Art Centre in Vilnius, Fondazione Giuliani in Rome, Kunsthalle Sao Paulo, 21er Haus in Vienna, Kunstverein Hannover, Frankfurter Kunstverein, West London Projects, Kunstmuseum Thun, Kunsthal Aarhus and the University of Michigan Museum of Art, among others.
 His work was included in the 5th Moscow Biennial, the 2nd Turin Triennial and the 9th Berlin Biennial and in group exhibitions at MOCA Detroit; KW Institute for Contemporary Art, Berlin; Palais de Tokyo, Paris; The Wattis Institute, San Francisco; Museum Ludwig, Cologne; Barbican, London; GAM, Turin; SMK National Gallery, Copenhagen; MMK, Frankfurt; IMMA, Dublin; Centre Pompidou, Paris; Hamburger Bahnhof, Berlin, and Kunstverein München.
 Born in Aarhus, Denmark in 1976, Simon Dybbroe Møller studied at Kunstakademie Düsseldorf and at the Städelschule in Frankfurt am Main.
 He lives and works in Berlin.